-- 11.1 Projects must receive local endorsement before they can be considered by SELEP.
+- 11.1 Projects must be endorsed by the ESB before bids are made to SE LEP.
+Once this endorsement has been received, bidding organisations must submit their bids directly to the LEP rather than via the ESBs.
 The application form and related documentation is available on the LEP website (www.southeastlep.com). - 11.2 Applicants will need to submit robust project information, covering: - the rationale for the proposed project and the impact/benefits it will deliver; - an explanation of how the project will deliver against the priorities listed in the LEP Skills Strategy (Annex A); and the ESB specific priorities/criteria (Annex C). - evidence that the project represents value for money and the necessary matched funding requirements will be met; - Before submitting an SCF application, organisations will need to develop proposals up to the stage where they can identify and cost their extent properly.
 Organisations must be able to commit to a firm budget and demonstrate relevant certainty and ability to deliver the project to timescale.
 Organisations are reminded that the LEP will not in any circumstance provide increased grant should project costs exceed the approved amount or fall outside the specified LEP financial year.
 We also expect capital development projects to achieve high levels of environmental performance and to achieve a Building Research Establishment Environmental Assessment Model (BREEAM) 'excellent' rating for new build and 'very good' for refurbishments.